Birth control pill: everything you need to know

 What can stop the pill from working properly?

-- Vomiting or diarrhoea can stop the pill from working properly – check the instructions for your brand of pill.
+- Vomiting or diarrhea can stop the pill from working properly – check the instructions for your brand of pill.

 If you vomit within two or three hours of taking the pill your body might not have absorbed it properly.
 You should take another pill.
 But if you keep vomiting, you should use a backup birth control method for seven days after you get better.

-- Do the same if you’ve had severe diarrhoea for more than 24 hours.
+- Do the same if you’ve had severe diarrhea for more than 24 hours.

 - Certain medicines might stop the pill from working as well.
-They include medication for yeast infections, HIV and epilepsy, and the herbal remedy St John’s wort.
+They include medication for HIV, and epilepsy, and the herbal remedy St John’s wort.

 - You need to check with a healthcare professional if you’re taking medicines along with the pill.